Oneself (running time 5 minutes)

 Although the Oneself films are relatively simple to conceive the organisation behind them is quite complicated, for this reason everything started with the screenplay.
 Even though all the actors are the same person, each character still needed to have their own name so that there was no chance of mixing them up as demonstrated here.

-As can be seen here, all the split screen shots were planned in advance so they could be filmed in groups to enhance productivity and to avoid wasting time.
+Once the screenplay is finalised, the shots and their framing are then worked out.
+In the case of Oneself and Oneself Three, all the split screen shots were planned in advance so they could be filmed in groups to enhance productivity and to avoid wasting time.
 Believe me once you start doing split screen shots, which require multiple costume changes for each character, you want everything to be as efficient as possible.

 A similar problem occured in Oneself Three where there wasn't enough room for all the characters to appear in one shot.
 In the example below, the guy in the blue shirt is standing over the top of the guy in the grey shirt and thus an effective split was not possible as one character is now cut off.
 As was the case with the shot above, the problem only became evident during editing and so once again the whole shot needed to be redone with all four characters.